jualat/CleanRLHF/README.md

 ### Trajectory Sampling

-Every trajectory, that the agent produces during the training, is saved in the replay buffer.
+Every trajectory that the agent produces during the training is saved in the replay buffer.
 Sampling random pairs of such trajectories for consultation of the human expert is inefficient.
 [Lee et al.](https://arxiv.org/abs/2106.05091) propose two methods for more profitable trajectory sampling.
 Note that the methods utilize ensemble reward models, a technique for improving training stability.

 * **Disagree**: If, given a pair of trajectories, the models are not sure which one to prefer (i.e. the standard deviation of the preferences given by the members of the ensemble is high), then it is efficient to ask the human expert.
 * **Entropy**: If a pair of trajectories is near the decision boundary (i.e. the entropy of the preferences given by the members of the ensemble is high), then we prefer to consult the human teacher for this pair.

 By default, disagreement sampling is used.
-It can be set using the `--preference-sampling` flag; must be 'uniform', 'disagree', or 'entropy'.
+It can be set using the `--preference-sampling` flag, must be 'uniform', 'disagree', or 'entropy'.

 ### Trajectory Scheduling